cicsdev/cics-event-consumer/README.md

 ## Requirements
 To install or make changes to the application:
 * [IBM CICS Explorer](https://developer.ibm.com/mainframe/products/downloads/eclipse-tools/) 5.3.0.8, or above with features IBM CICS SDK for Java, and IBM CICS SDK for Servlet and JSP support.
-* Access to the Maven Central Repository to resolve dependencies.
+* Access to the Maven Central Repository or suitable proxy to resolve dependencies defined in [pom.xml](https://github.com/cicsdev/cics-event-consumer/blob/master/projects/com.ibm.cics.ca1y.web/pom.xml).

 To run the application:
 * CICS TS TS V5.3 with APAR PI63005, or above.